diegoami/DA_ML_Capstone/solutions.md

 This project:
 - Downloads the relevant videos from youtube, using the youtube-dl python library, in a 640x360 format
-- Extract at every two seconds a frame and save it an jpeg file, using the opencv python library
+- Extract at every two seconds a frame and save it an jpeg file, using the opencv python library, resizing to the practical format 320x180
-- Scrape the description from the youtube description
+- Download the text from the youtube description and save it along the video ( _metadata_ )
 - Distribute the files over directories named by the categories.

-This way, I created first a dataset that I uploaded to a S3 bucket: _https://da-youtube-ml.s3.eu-central-1.amazonaws.com/wendy-cnn/frames/wendy_cnn_frames_data.zip_ and made public.
+This way, I created first a dataset that I uploaded to a S3 bucket: _https://da-youtube-ml.s3.eu-central-1.amazonaws.com/wendy-cnn/frames/wendy_cnn_frames_data.zip_ (3.2 Gb) and made public.

 ## PROBLEM ANALYSIS

 ### DATASET ANALYSIS

-The amount of images I have generated first in this way, using the current set of videos broken down in scenes, was 45718, divided over eight categories categorie .
-They are contained in the zip file _https://da-youtube-ml.s3.eu-central-1.amazonaws.com/wendy-cnn/frames/wendy_cnn_frames_data.zip_ on S3 (3.4 GB).
+The amount of images I had  generated first, in this way,  was 45718, split in eight categories.

 This was the breakdown of the images I collected over the 8 classes I mentioned above